 Plaintiff Torres Roman brings the claim on behalf of all employees enrolled in the corporation’s national Leadership Development Program as trainees, currently or at any point throughout the past three years.
 If the suit is successful, the class will recover compensation for all overtime hours worked in the past three years, along with an equivalent amount of liquidated damages.

 Under the Fair Labor Standards Act, many different types of employees are entitled to benefits such as overtime pay.
 Visit this page for a list of common positions eligible for overtime.
 Often, up to six years’ worth of lost overtime pay can be recovered in worker misclassification cases.
-The Law Office of Christopher Q. Davis takes all such cases on a contingency basis.
+The Working Solutions Law Firm takes all such cases on a contingency basis.